Dermot Reeve: TV commentator and controversy

 Following his retirement from cricket, Reeve was involved with the Channel 4 broadcasting coverage of cricket from the start when the channel won the rights from the BBC to show England Tests in the UK.
 Duties included fronting the studio discussions with pundits, commentary, introducing and presenting awards after televised matches, and interviewing both present and past players.
 His broadcasting appearances featured a repertoire of impersonations of cricketing personalities, such as Imran Khan and Geoff Boycott.
 In May 2005, Reeve admitted that he had an addiction to cocaine, and had used the drug prior to commentating on the 2004 first Test between England and New Zealand at Lord's.
 Reeve duly quit Channel Four after working for five years as part of their commentary team.
 He also admitted to using marijuana whilst he was an active player for Warwickshire but only out of season.

-In more recent years, Reeve has worked as a commentator on the BBC radio show Test Match Special.
+In more recent years, Reeve has worked as a commentator on the BBC Radio show Test Match Special.
 He also commentated on the Indian Premier League (IPL) English-language television coverage.

 Following his cocaine revelations in 2005, Reeve's family built a new life in Australia and New Zealand.
 Their assets included a $3 million waterfront mansion at Clontarf.

 Further scandal was to follow Reeve at the end of 2009, when he was exposed as a seller of Donald Bradman "signatures" on plain card which were later confirmed by the Bradman Museum to be poor copies of the legendary player's signature.

+In a 2025 interview with TalkSport Reeve revealed that due to his addictions to cocaine and gambling, he was living on housing benefit in Portsmouth and surviving on £6 a day.